whiprandolph/bestseller/Part 3 - The Deepest Revolution/11 - It is Time for the Endless Predation to End.md

 * _Deep awareness_: Unhealthy cultures often propagate hurtful racist or sexist assumptions, or rigid ideologies and dogmas about how life "should be," whether in economics, religion, politics, education, or anywhere else -- instead of training people for deep awareness.

 * _Strong Children_: It is traumatic to live in a society which requires people to obey rulers' laws, and forbids people from standing for what's right even while political, corporate, and religious authorities are obviously exploiting the rest and breaking the law.
+Adults c

-Traumatized parents can easily unintentionally traumatize their children, meaning emotional troubles are widespread in unhealthy cultures.
+    Even well-meaning parents with emotional troubles can unintentionally act hurtfully towards their children who can develop emotional troubles of their own, meaning emotional troubles are widespread in unhealthy cultures.
 This emotional wounding is often reinforced in schools and churches that train children to be obedient, and to feel ashamed or bad if they disobey authorities.
 Training children for obedience is the opposite of training children to bravely stand for what's right.

 * _Trust_: Since low-integrity and selfishness are so widespread in unhealthy cultures, many people can easily learn not to trust their neighbors, or be very guarded.